kittykatattack/ga/README.md

 The first two arguments are the sprite's width and height, and the last is the image your want to use.

-Tiling sprite's have the
+Tiling sprites have the
-same properties as normal sprites, with the addition of two new ones:
+same properties as normal sprites, with the addition of two new
+properties:
 `tileX` and `tileY`.
 Those two properties let you set the image offset from the sprite's top left corner.
 If you want to make a tiling sprite scroll continuously, just increase its `tileX` value by some small amount